sspec-project/SparseSpec/README.md

 We test and evaluate our framework on NVIDIA H100-SXM5 GPUs.
 CUDA and PyTorch versions do not have strict requirements, while we use CUDA 12.9 and PyTorch 2.8.0.

 ### Examples and profile scripts
-We provide demonstration examples in `scripts/example_single.sh` for running SpecGen with different configurations.
+We provide demonstration examples in `scripts/example_single.sh` for running SparseSpec with different configurations.
 We provide a nsys profile results for demonstration in `assets/traces/pillar_stride8_my_profile.nsys-rep`.
 For profiling, to enable nsys profile, please cancel the comment of `${NSYS_CMD[@]}` in scripts:
 ```bash
 nsys profile --cuda-graph-trace node --trace=cuda,nvtx,osrt ...